pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `store-pool-size`

-+ The number of threads in the thread pool that process Raft
++ The allowable number of threads that process Raft
 + Default value: `2`
 + Minimum value: greater than `0`

 ### `future-poll-size`

-+ The number of thread in the thread pool that drives `future`
++ The allowable number of threads that drive `future`
 + Default value: `1`
 + Minimum value: greater than `0`